 If you feel like you unduly ill-treat your partner by yelling at them too much, cursing them, or resorting violence or name-calling in the relationship, then therein lies the answer to how to tell if you are a problem in your relationship.
 It is a clear and strong indicator that you have a problem reining in your emotional responses and that reflects in your mistreatment of your partner.

 Kavita says, “A little anger in relationships is healthy for it helps you understand what is truly going wrong.
 But when anger is backed by aggression in terms of verbal assault or physically throwing things at somebody, that is a problem.
 There may be an internal rage in you owing to your childhood and coming from a dysfunctional family.
 This can lead to trust issues and intimacy issues and lower your self-esteem and even fear in those around you.”

 4. You keep a score-card of mistakes in the relationship

 Dylan Kwapil, a software engineer, has been married to Grace for about four years now.
 While trying to get to the bottom of the general unrest they are feeling in their relationship nowadays, Dylan realized something: they start blaming each other for past mistakes in every argument.

 “I just don’t understand why am I always the problem in my relationship?
+Am I doing something wrong in my relationship?
 Every time I bring up something that Grace does wrong, she turns the tables on me and will narrate the laundry list of my mistakes throughout our relationship.
 I can’t take this constant blaming anymore, it is harrowing.
 I’m tired of apologizing, I wish she would see her own mistakes too.”